bacalhau-project/bacalhau/docs/docs/setting-up/workload-onboarding/Python-Custom-Container/index.md

 What the similar-movies.py script does

-* Read the files with pandas
+1. Read the files with pandas.
+The code uses Pandas to read data from the files `ratings.dat` and `movies.dat`.

-* Create the ratings matrix of shape (m×u) with rows as movies and columns as user
+2. Create the ratings matrix of shape (m×u) with rows as movies and columns as user
-* Normalise matrix (subtract mean off)
+3. Normalise matrix (subtract mean off).
+The ratings matrix is normalized by subtracting the mean off.
-* Compute SVD
+4. Compute SVD: a singular value decomposition (SVD) of the normalized ratings matrix is performed.
-* Calculate cosine similarity, sort by most similar, and return the top N.
+5. Calculate cosine similarity, sort by most similar, and return the top N.
-* Select k principal components to represent the movies, a movie_id to find recommendations, and print the top_n results.
+6. Select k principal components to represent the movies, a `movie_id` to find recommendations, and print the `top_n` results.

 For further reading on how the script works, go to [Simple Movie Recommender Using SVD | Alyssa](https://alyssaq.github.io/2015/20150426-simple-movie-recommender-using-svd/)

 ### Running the Script

-Running the script similar-movies.py using the default values you can also use other flags to set your own values
+Running the script `similar-movies.py` using the default values:

 ```python
 ! python similar-movies.py
 ```
+You can also use other flags to set your own values.

-## Setting Up Docker
+## 2. Setting Up Docker

 We will create a  `Dockerfile` and add the desired configuration to the file.
 These commands specify how the image will be built, and what extra requirements will be included.